vasilakisfil/Introspected-REST/README.md

 Metadata could be **API-specific, resource-specific, action-specific or even object-specific**.
-There could also be different kinds of metadata: runtime (i.e. pagination information), structural (i.e. data types of a resource object), hypermedia (i.e. links, actions, forms), informational, targeted to humans (i.e. general information, descriptions), etc.
+There could also be different kinds of metadata: runtime (i.e. pagination information), structural (i.e. data types of a resource object), hypermedia (i.e. links, actions, forms), informational targeted to humans (i.e. general information, descriptions), etc.

 Usually metadata is much less volatile than data, if not static, except runtime metadata that depend on the request and the resource at the given time and state respectively.